mnek1t/Sport-Store_ASP_NET_CORE/step-2.md

 }
 ```

 The `Cart` class uses the `CartLine` class to represent a product selected by the customer and the quantity a user wants to buy.
-The Cart class includes the methods that add an item to the cart, remove a previously added item from the cart, calculate the total cost of the items in the cart, and reset the cart by removing all the items.
+The `Cart` class includes the methods that add an item to the cart, remove a previously added item from the cart, calculate the total cost of the items in the cart, and reset the cart by removing all the items.

 - To store a `Cart` object (the session state feature in ASP.NET Core stores only int, string, and byte[] values) define extension methods to the `ISession` interface that provides access to the session state data to serialize `Cart` objects into JSON and convert them back.
-Add the ion interface that provides access to the session state data to serialize Cart objects into JSON and convert them back.
-Add the `SessionExtensions` class (the `Infrastructure` folder) and defined the extension methods.
-To serialization install the Newtonsoft.json package.
+Add the interface that provides access to the session state data to serialize `Cart` objects into JSON and convert them back.
+Add the `SessionExtensions.cs` class file (in the `Infrastructure` folder) and defined the extension methods.
+To serialization install the `Newtonsoft.json` package.

 ```
 $ dotnet add package Newtonsoft.Json